 TMJ (which stands for temporomandibular joint) disorders affect over 10 million people in the United States.
 It has become common practice for dentists to treat these disorders.
 The TMJ joint is where the lower jaw connects to the skull.
 This is where the jaw opens and closes in order for the patient to eat, chew, and speak.
 When a patient suffers from a TMJ disorder, he will find that the movements in this joint have been compromised.
 He will often suffer from significant head and neck pain.
 For some patients, the jaw may lock.
 This condition will be accompanied by a piercing pain and a reduced ability to eat or speak.
-Dr. Trunkey is a dentist who has been specifically trained to provide treatment for TMJ disorders.
 Call today for a consultation if you believe that you are suffering from a TMJ disorder.

 WHY DO PEOPLE GET TMJ DISORDERS?